lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 of other drivers on the same roads---and this data analysis helps us create that reference distribution.

+Finally, we could use the ground truth of average speeds as input to a machine learning model.
+Can we predict the probability of a driver getting into an accident given the roads that he drives on, the speed he drives on those roads, and how he drives on them?
+A reference distribution is surely instructive here: it's not as dangerous to go fast when everyone else around you is going fast, but it's very dangerous to go fast when everyone else is slow (or go slow when everyone else is fast).

 From Richard:

 > I think big data analysis is a definite.
 GPUs will be faster than CPU at